thegrumpys/odop/docs/About/Legal/Restrictions.md

 on a best effort basis,
 it should be understood that this data can't be maintained literally forever.
 To the extent possible,
-private account holders will be notified by email prior to any account closure or other impact to saved designs.
+private account holders will be notified by email prior well in advance of any impact to saved designs.

 &nbsp;